Women in Nazi Germany: High society and circles of power

 Although women did not have political power in Nazi Germany, a circle of influence did exist around Adolf Hitler.
 Within this circle, Hitler became acquainted with the British Unity Mitford and Magda Goebbels, wife of the Minister of Propaganda Joseph Goebbels.
 Magda Goebbels became known by the nickname "First Lady of the Third Reich": she represented the regime during State visits and official events.
-Her marriage to Goebbels on December 19, 1931 was considered a society event, where Leni Riefenstahl was a notable guest.
+Her marriage to Goebbels on December 19, 1931, was considered a society event, where Leni Riefenstahl was a notable guest.
 She posed as the model German mother for Mothers Day.
-Eleonore Baur, a friend of Hitler since 1920 (she had participated in the Beer Hall putsch) was the only woman to receive the Blood Order; she also participated in official receptions and was close to Heinrich Himmler, who even named her a colonel of the SS and permitted her free access to the concentration camps, which she went to regularly, particularly Dachau.
+Eleonore Baur, a nurse and acquaintance of Hitler since 1920 (she had participated in the Beer Hall putsch) was the one of few woman to receive the Blood Order; she also participated in official receptions and was close to Heinrich Himmler, who gave her the privileges of an Oberführer of the SS and permitted her free access to the concentration camps, which she went to regularly, particularly Dachau.
 Hitler did not forget that he owed part of his political ascension to women integrated in the society world (aristocrats or industrialists), such as Elsa Bruckmann.

-Women were also able to distinguish themselves in certain domains, but they were the exceptions that proved the rule.
+Women were also able to distinguish themselves in certain domains, but they were exceptions.
 Thus Leni Riefenstahl was the official film director of the regime and was given enormous funding for her cinematic productions (Triumph of the Will, and Olympia).
 Winifred Wagner directed the highly publicized Bayreuth Festival, and soprano Elisabeth Schwarzkopf was promoted as the "Nazi diva", as noted by an American newspaper.
 Hanna Reitsch, an aviator, distinguished herself with her handling of test aircraft and military projects of the regime, notably the V1 flying bomb.